nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 This means the peer has additional transactions outside the IBLT range.
 If the `LC_req` value is in the latest page of the local node, it SHOULD query all pages leading up to the `LC` value.
 If the `LC_req` value is NOT in the latest page of the local node, then it MUST only query the next page.
-This last requirement prevents a node from querying the entire DAG while only some historic transactions are missing.
+This last requirement prevents a node from querying the entire DAG while only some historic transactions are missing or when a page contains collisions.

 The `TransactionRangeQuery` message contains a `start` (inclusive) and `end` (exclusive) parameter corresponding to the requested page(s).
 The message MUST contain a `conversationID`.